2018-2019 Undergraduate & Graduate Catalog

 Curriculum Materials Library

-Located in the DeVos Center on the Robert C. Pew Grand Rapids Campus, the center has a diverse collection of high-quality instructional materials for preschool through grade 12, including puppets, teaching aids, big books, print materials, and educational machines.
+Located in the DeVos Center on the Robert C. Pew Grand Rapids Campus is a diverse collection of high-quality instructional materials for preschool through grade 12, including puppets, teaching aids, big books, print materials, and educational machines.
 The Curriculum Materials Library provides spaces where education majors can preview resources, develop lesson plans, create media for the classroom, and try out teaching aides.
-There is also a collection of K-12 materials housed on the fourth floor of the Mary Idema Pew Library on the Allendale campus.
+There is also a collection of K-12 materials housed on the fourth floor of the Mary Idema Pew Library on the Allendale Campus.

 Seidman House on the Allendale Campus contains both the University Archives and the libraries' Special Collections.
 The latter includes substantial numbers of rare books, Michigan novels, the Harvey Lemmen Collection on Lincoln and the Civil War, the Johnson Center Philanthropy Archives, and the papers of acclaimed Michigan author Jim Harrison, among others.
 Overlooking the ravine, Seidman House also offers a quiet study area during business hours.